nikolayk812/genai-go/08-testing/README.md

 - The image used for Weaviate is `semitechnologies/weaviate:1.27.2`.
 - The image used for PgVector is `pgvector/pgvector:pg16`.

+We are adding tests to demonstrate how to validate the answers of the language models.
+We will use a Validator Agent to do so.

 ### Main Functions

 - `main()`: The entry point of the application.
 It calls the `run()` function and logs any errors.